Jia-wei-Zhou/Geekppt/VSTO add-in/README.md

 Before closing Visual Studio, click ```Build``` -> ```Clean Solution```, otherwise the add-in will present in the PowerPoint.

 test case ppt is in the test_case folder.
-Note that using Add-in in  test file in windows requires the test file in ```C:\Users\USername\Documents\``` folder.
 Whenever a new features works, it is recommended to add a test slide.